gazpachu/joanmira/pages/blog/2016-01-18---javascript-understanding-the-weird-parts/index.md

 On the other hand, a statement is something that doesn't return a value, like for example an 'if' statement.

-With functions there's a similar scenario.
+With functions, there's a similar scenario.
 The following is a function statement that doesn't return a value:

 ```javascript
 function greet() {